 - Training to improve posture

 - Dietary recommendations

 - Physical therapy

-If a full course of conservative treatments has not provided the relief you require, your physician may then refer you for herniated disc surgery.
-Traditional open back surgery can come with many difficulties: risk of infection, expensive hospitalization and a long, painful recovery.
-Minimally invasive spine surgery is an answer to these difficulties, offering a lower risk of infection because it is performed on an outpatient basis and the ability for a patient to be up and walking within a few hours of a procedure in cases.
+If a full course of conservative treatments has not provided the relief you require, your physician may recommend herniated disc surgery.
+Traditional open back surgery can come with many difficulties: risk of infection, expensive hospitalization and a long recovery time.
+Minimally invasive spine surgery — including the procedures performed at Laser Spine Institute — is an alternative, offering patients a shorter recovery time with less risk of complication compared to traditional open neck or back surgery.^

 Laser Spine Institute is the leader in this field, performing both minimally invasive decompression and minimally invasive stabilization surgeries that can relieve herniated back disc pain.
-Contact our dedicated team to request an MRI review today to see if you may be a potential candidate.
+Contact our dedicated team to request a no-cost MRI review* today to see if you are be a potential candidate.